 The numbers are almost exactly the same.
-This is a good thing — it actually means the home is fairly valued compared to its rental price, and vice versa.
+This is a good thing.
+It means the home is fairly valued compared to its rental price, and vice versa.
 But these numbers are speculative guesses, not fact.

-In any case, all this comparison tells us is that the real losing position in this market is not renting or owning, but being a landlord.
-Don’t buy the townhouse to rent it out with the ridiculous idea that you can get “someone else to pay your mortgage” because you’ll still be on the hook for $782/mo and bleed cash every month it sits empty.
+All this comparison tells us is that the real losing position in this market is being a landlord.
+Don’t buy the townhouse to rent it out with the ridiculous idea that you can get “someone else to pay your mortgage”.
+You’ll still be on the hook for $782/mo and bleed cash every month it sits empty.

 You’re not buying a house in 2005.
 You are buying a house right now.

 Many people think additional costs of home ownership are passed on to the renter, but that is not always true.
-Yes, landlords may have bought 10 or 20 years ago, and their mortgages are lower or paid off and they are profiting off of tenants right now, but a Millennial cannot travel back in time a decade or two buy a house, so this is irrelevant.
+Landlords who have bought 10 or 20 years ago have mortgages that are lower or paid off.
+They are profiting off of tenants right now, but a Millennial cannot travel back in time a decade to buy a house, so this is irrelevant.

 Current renters are not asking the question, “should I rent now or buy in 2005?”.
 They are asking, “should I rent now or buy now?” and for most Canadians living in Toronto, Vancouver, Calgary, or Edmonton, the answer is rent.

-I have been told that both house prices and rents go up every year, but since 2015 I’ve been experienced the opposite.
+People think house prices and rents go up every year.
+However, since 2015 the opposite has been true in Calgary.
 I’ve recently made the decision to move, not the least of which was the opportunity to reduce my monthly rent by 25% while getting a larger apartment in a more desirable neighborhood.
 My new landlord gave me an additional $400 off my first month’s rent to sign a 1-year lease.
 Even with the costs of moving, I’ll come out so far ahead in the next 12 months it’s like I gave up lattes and avocado toast for the next 4 years.